watem-sedem/watem-sedem/docs/output.rst

 The records in this table are a subset of those in routing.txt and are only included if they were not treated in te model after the routing is calculated.
 This output is intended as debugging information for the model.
 Ideally, this file is empty.

-This table is only generated when :ref:`write routing table = 1 <writerouting>`.
+This table will only be generated if the model choice ':ref:`write routing table <writerouting>`' is enabled.

 See :ref:`the section on grid coordinates <gridcoordinates>` for more information on the orientation of the rows and columns in this file.